Pipelex/pipelex-hackathon/README.md

 pipelex init
 ```

+- Please activate the telemetry by choosing Anonymous or identified!
+This is really helful for us.
-When it comes to choosing the backend, choose "BlackboxAI" (number 11).
+- When it comes to choosing the backend, choose "BlackboxAI" (number 11).

 ![Backend Selection](backend.png)